A Continuing Journey to Better Opportunities

 Postdoctoral Associate, Baylor University

 After emigrating to the United States, Kabre ran her own business before pursuing a Ph.D. in applied mathematics and a career in academia.Julienne Kabre (Ph.D.
-AMAT ’17)
+APPLIED MATHEMATICS ’17)

 In 2000 Julienne Kabre emigrated to Chicago from Burkina Faso in West Africa, where she earned bachelor’s and master’s degrees in mathematics.
 For nine years she owned a small business in the city, and in 2010 she decided to go back to school.